jordancormack/jordancormack.github.io/_posts/2020-04-04-GenerativeDesign.md

 <img src="/images/Generative_Comp7.jpg" alt="" class="inline">

 As the thin sections of the unrestricted outcome were easily broken, an additive manufacturing outcome was selected, which resulted in much thicker walls.
+This geometry will likely be heavier, but will be more 3D printable and robust to forces other than the one specified in the generative design study.

 <img src="/images/giphy.gif" alt="" class="inline">